EFD 2014 Speakers and Workshop Summaries

 Technical advances in forage production

-This session will explore a range of topics of interest to field crop growers looking to include intensive forage production in their crop rotation and livestock producers wanting to improve their farm feed self-sufficiency and profits.
-The central question to be answered is “can organic forage produce 10 tonnes per hectare dry matter, and if so, HOW?”
-We will cover:
+This session explored a range of topics of interest to field crop growers looking to include intensive forage production in their crop rotation and livestock producers wanting to improve their farm feed self-sufficiency and profits.
+The central question was “can organic forage produce 10 tonnes per hectare dry matter, and if so, HOW?”
+The session covered:

 • Seed bed preparation